dyweb/redis-cache/README.md

 Contributing to this project is highly appreciated through merge requests for new features or bug fixes, bug reporting or just suggestions.
-Please follow the PSR-2 coding standard when contributing, and ensure all your contributions are not against our coding style and integrated tests.
+Please follow the PSR-2 coding standard when contributing, and ensure that all your contributions are not against our coding style and integrated tests.

 ### Testing